DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 Now all we have to do is call ["SetBool"](https://docs.unity3d.com/ScriptReference/Animator.SetBool.html) on that animator to set our parameters.
 This takes in a string for the name or the parameter and then a value for that parameter.

 When is our player moving?
 They are moving when our "GetAxis" for the horizontal is zero.
-Let's setup a little logic statement in our `Update` function.
+Lets set up a little logic statement in our `Update` function.

 ```csharp
 float xDir = Input.GetAxis("Horizontal");